 Offered in partnership with the Boston University School of Management, this Certificate program in "Leading Clean Energy Ventures" helps entrepreneurs and executives master the clean energy sector.
 The course, which evolved out of the LCEV New England Clean Energy Council's signature Fellowship program, features both in-person and remote learning opportunities as well as a capstone project.
 Click here for more information.

-About The New England Clean Energy Council and the NECEC Institute
+About NECEC (The New England Clean Energy Council and the NECEC Institute)

-The New England Clean Energy Council (NECEC, a 501(c)(6) trade member organization) is the lead voice for hundreds of clean energy companies across New England, influencing the energy policy agenda and growing the clean energy economy.
-The NECEC Institute (a 501(c)(3)) is a leader in programs that support Innovation, Cluster Research & Economic Development, and Education & Workforce Development.
+The New England Clean Energy Council (a 501(c)(6) trade member organization) is the lead voice for hundreds of clean energy companies across New England, influencing the energy policy agenda and growing the clean energy economy.
+The NECEC Institute (a 501(c)(3)) leads programs that support Innovation & Entrepreneurship, Cluster and Economic Development and Workforce Development.